maledvina/Elevator/README.txt

 3. I know that i didn't seperate WAIT, PICK_UP etc into seperate methods BUT i don't think it's that messy?
 	I think its pretty easy to follow along.

 4.I think it all works???
-I forgot to take off the list before putting on the queue and checking the elevator size while picking people up.